LaudateCorpus1/DavidVillalobos/README.md

 ### Hi bug generators!

-My name is on my profile.
+My name is on my profile
-my email is also there not?.
+my email is also there not?
 I am constantly learning even from my mistakes when i programming and when not programming too.
 <!--
 **DavidVillalobos/DavidVillalobos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...